 Security is no longer just the CISOs responsibility.
-It's a shared responsibility across an entire organization.
-We see that happening with a lot of our big customers, where security is getting distributed throughout the organization and they're embedding that security expertise throughout a company and they're designing to their development and their operational processes.
+It's a shared responsibility across an entire organisation.
+We see that happening with a lot of our big customers, where security is getting distributed throughout the organisation and they're embedding that security expertise throughout a company and they're designing to their development and their operational processes.

 As part of that, we're also seeing is that you have to have a strong procurement system in place so you can actually manage that software coming in and then effectively manage and track that as well.
 That's really where the Marketplace value proposition also starts to play into the security aspect for our larger customers.

 Yael: The speed, agility, and changing team dynamics that you just spoke of have also presented great opportunities for innovation when it comes to how security and software are procured.
 Can you tell me a little bit more about that innovation and share some of the business outcomes that it has helped customers achieve?

 Chris: From the AWS Marketplace perspective, our charter is to work with a third-party ISB ecosystem and get their software available in that same consumable format that AWS customers are used to buying other AWS services.
 From an innovation perspective, one of the big things that we innovate on is really providing the functionality so that the ISB community can provide their software in a consumption format.
 That means providing APIs that you can do a pay-as-you-go model if you're an ISB.
 Effectively that allows our customers to scale up or down as needed and take advantage of the flexibility of the cloud.